 Ending the Website Audit section of the problem, you can now show something from the Link Research section

 Backlink Summary –

 The next step would be to run a Social Competition analysis.
 In this case, an analysis of the Facebook presence Booking.com vs three other competitors and highlight the differences in their posting & engagement strategies, fans etc… Here again, Mondovo differentiates itself by not only reporting the facts but offering insight as well.

 Just to summarise:

-When compiled together, the data section of your report should succinctly outline and highlight the problem areas of the client vs the competition and leave you more than enough room to promote the intangibles (discussed in the beginning of the article).
+When compiled together, the data section of your report should succinctly outline and highlight the problem areas of the client vs the competition and leave you more than enough room to promote the intangibles (discussed at the beginning of the article).

-Just to reiterate and hopefully emphasise on its importance, more often than not, the winning agency isn’t the one with the most awards or the cheapest.
+Just to reiterate and hopefully emphasize its importance, more often than not, the winning agency isn’t the one with the most awards or the cheapest.
 It’s the one that forms an emotional connect with the client.
 The emotional aspect of the equation is as important as any data (a standout SEO proposal).
 In some instance, even more so.

 Now let’s dive into what a good pitch document is supposed to look like.